 I’m not sure my plain black glasses are cool enough to trend on Twitter or Instagram.

-There was all sorts of discontent about the cracks that appeared in some panels of the hardened glass – and the fear someone would fall through.
-In reality the glass tiles are a sturdy six centimetres thick and nobody is going to die.
+There was all sorts of moaning about the cracks that appeared in some panels of the hardened glass – and fears that someone would fall through.
+In reality the glass tiles are a sturdy six centimetres thick and nobody is going to die horribly.

 It was one of those early design glitches that was fixed quickly but I still recall the furore about the brutalist style of the centre’s exterior and the roof’s controversial look.